ledmon - Man Page

 SAF-TE protocol is not supported.

-For SAS/SATA storages supporting controllers may transmit LED management information to the backplane controllers via the SGPIO interface.
+For SAS/SATA supported storage, controllers may transmit LED management information to the backplane controllers via the SGPIO interface.
 The SGPIO bus carries bit patterns, which translate into LED blink patterns in accordance with the International Blinking Pattern Interpretation (IBPI) of SFF-8489 specification for SGPIO.
-Please note some enclosures do not stick close to the SFF-8489 specification.
-It might happen that the enclosure processor will accept the IBPI pattern but it will blink LEDs not according to SFF-8489 specification or it has a limited number of patterns supported.
+Please note some enclosures do not stick closely to the SFF-8489 specification.
+It might occur that the enclosure processor will accept the IBPI pattern but it will blink LEDs not according to SFF-8489 specification.
+Or, it may have a limited number of patterns supported.

 For more information about communication methods please consult the appropriate Specifications.

 There's no method provided to specify which RAID volume should be monitored and which not.
-The ledmon application monitors all RAID devices and visualizes their state.
+The ledmon application monitors all RAID devices and visualizes their state(s).

 The ledmon application has been verified to work with Intel(R) storage controllers (i.e. Intel(R) AHCI controller and Intel(R) SAS controller).
 The application might work with storage controllers of other vendors (especially SAS/SCSI controllers).
 However storage controllers of other vendors have not been tested.